nicolet5/DiffCapAnalyzer/README.md

 - For python packages see requirements.txt

 ### How to Install
-To run the app and fully utilize DiffCapAnalyzer and the corresponding examples, simply clone this repo an from the top directory run:
+To run the app and fully utilize DiffCapAnalyzer and the corresponding examples, simply clone this repo and from the top directory run:
 ```
 pip install -Ur requirements.txt
 ```
 This will install all packages necessary for DiffCapAnalyzer.

-To use DiffCapAnalyzer outside of the app, you can also pip install:
+To use the DiffCapAnalyzer functions without the app, you can pip install instead of cloning the entire repo:
 ```
 pip install diffcapanalyzer
 ```
-This will install the DiffCapAnalyzer modules for use in the example notebooks, or for using the core modules outside of the Dash app.
+This will install the DiffCapAnalyzer modules for use in the example notebooks, or for using the package outside of the Dash app.
+For example usage of the functions outside of the Dash app, see `examples/ProcessData_PlotDescriptors_Examples.ipynb`.

 ## Dash App
-To run the app run the following in terminal:
+After cloning this repo, the Dash app can be used to interact with the underlying DiffCapAnalyer functions to process cycling data and visualize results.
+To run the app run the following command terminal:
 ```
 python app.py
 ```